flaneurette/Three-Card-Monte-Encryption/README.md

 We use a minimum of 6 random fragments with random data and random lengths.
 Increasing it makes it even more difficult, but increases storage costs.
 10 puzzle pieces is good trade-off between storage and security.

-Everything if configuarble by editting the `config.js` file
+Everything if configurable by editting the `config.js` file

 ### Difficulty